While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Disadvantages

-• Raw data gathered from automated means can be inaccurate as well.
-To obtain accurate data, your team needs to analyze data after it is gathered.
+- Raw data gathered from automated means can also be inaccurate.
+To obtain accurate data, your team needs to analyze it after it is gathered.

 5. Generative AI